 At home, the family was running the butcher shop the day the Army personnel drove up to the front of the store to deliver the news of Georgie's passing.
 His parents immediately knew what the arrival of the cars meant and the news was crushing.
 As the Army personnel entered through the front door, family remembers customers quietly backed out as quickly as they could.

 Georgie's parents broke down and fell into a deep depression.
 The family was not sure they would ever recover.
-Georgie's sister Edna and her husband Ralph had to take over the day-to-day operations of the butcher shop to keep the business alive and prevent it from going under.
+Georgie's sister Edna and her husband Ralph had to take over the day-to-day operations of the butcher shop to keep the business alive and prevent it from going under, which was becoming a growing danger.

 The family even started construction on a pair of houses, side-by-side, sharing a driveway on Westwood Drive out in Strongsville because there seemed to be no recovery in site.
 Daughter Edna felt she would need to move her parents next door to her so they could be cared for full time.